 A Focus on Vallisneria

-Vallisneria americana, commonly known as tape grass or American eelgrass, is a rooted aquatic plant with wide, strap-like leaves that can grow several feet in length.
-It is found throughout the United States and is an important component of Florida’s freshwater ecosystems.
-Tape grass is often the dominant submerged plant species in aquatic ecosystems and provides valuable ecosystem services that result in improved water quality.
-Healthy tape grass patches also serve as nurseries and forage habitat for a wide range of vertebrate and invertebrate species including certain Imperiled Species of Florida, such as the Suwannee cooter, the Florida sandhill crane, the tessellated darter, and the Florida manatee.
+Vallisneria americana and V. neotropicalis, commonly known as American eelgrass or tape grass, are native, rooted aquatic plants with strap-like leaves that can grow to several feet in length.
+Eelgrass is found throughout the United States and is an important component of Florida’s freshwater ecosystems.
+This plant can form large meadows in aquatic environments and provides ecosystem benefits such as improving water quality, oxygenating and stabilizing sediments, and serving as a carbon sink for carbon dioxide.
+Healthy eelgrass patches also provide nursery areas, forage, and habitat for a wide range of vertebrate and invertebrate species including certain imperiled species of Florida, such as the Suwannee cooter, the Florida sandhill crane, the tessellated darter, and the Florida manatee.